Braincrypto/SISL-CLJS/README.md

 On the server side, it will generate a unique ID for the session, and logs are written to `logs/{participant}/{session-id}/`.
 At the end of the trial, the session-id will be displayed.
 It's a UUID, but writing down the first 5 or so digits should be sufficient to differentiate it from other files in the same directory.

+## Scenario Files

+Scenario files are JSON.
+What each field does is described in `src/sisl_cljs/settings.cljs` in the comments on the `defaults` variable (this is also where the default values are stored).
+The notation there isn't exactly JSON (it's EDN, Clojure's native format), but there is a 1:1 correspondence.
+An example JSON version is available in `resources/public/scenario.json`.

 ## Trial Files

 Trial files are CSV with the following columns: